redhat-appstudio/infra-deployments/README.md

 Each Prometheus instance must have its own OAuth Application on GitHub and its own `prometheus-oauth2-proxy` secret, whereas Grafana needs a single OAuth Application on GitHub since it is only deployed once.

+These `prometheus-oauth2-proxy` and `grafana-oauth2-proxy` secrets must be created before deploying Prometheus and Grafana, otherwise the pods will fail to run.

 #### Grafana Datasources

 Grafana datasources contain the connection settings to the Prometheus instances.
 These datasources are stored in secrets in the `appstudio-workload-monitoring` namespace of the **Grafana cluster**.